 The Arts and Physical Education are an important part of the Middle Years program.
 Physical Education focuses on fitness, sport and outbound learning with an emphasis on developing self awareness, mental discipline and setting personal challenges.
-The Arts focuses on visual (fine arts & craft) and performing arts (theatre, dance & music) with an emphasis on creative & aesthetic expression.
+The Arts focuses on building artistry in the visual (fine arts & craft) and performing arts (theatre, dance & music) with an emphasis on creative & aesthetic expression.

 The primary purpose of Assessments are to provide an insight into the learning process.
 Our teachers observe student learning behaviour and progress in all curricular areas.
 Assessment strategies include teacher observations, student conversations about their learning goals, work habits, study skills, class work, assignment outcomes and project outputs.
 All this feeds into the learning process continuously.
 Throughout the learning journey, emphasis is on self assessment by students, to encourage and inculcate ownership for their own learning.